sean-chester/relational-databases/logical-design/README.md

 ## Task

-You should write a computer program in either Python or Java (or, after consultation with the instructor, another language of your choice) that determines how many levels of recursion are required to decompose a relation into BCNF.
-More specifically, you are provided with a class definition for a set of relations R and a set of functional dependencies F, and you should implement a function that returns -1 if the relations are not in BCNF or a non-negative integer indicating how many recursive steps of BCNF decomposition are required to convert the union of elements of R into R using BCNF decomposition with F.
+You should write a computer program in Python that determines how many levels of recursion are required to decompose a relation into BCNF.
+More specifically, you are provided with a class definition for a set of relations R and a set of functional dependencies F, and you should implement a function that returns -1 if the relations are not in BCNF or a non-negative integer indicating how many recursive steps of BCNF decomposition are required to convert the union of attributes of relations of R into R using BCNF decomposition with F.

 Be careful that there is more than one possible decomposition for a given input, depending on the order in which you process BCNF violations.
 For example, if you were to decompose R(A,B,C,D,E) into BCNF with functional dependencies AB→C and BD→C, there are two correct decompositions for which your program should output 1: